About Thomas Schoeller Photography

 QUALITY ISSUES - DEFECTS OR FLAWS

 Contact me within 2 days of receiving your order.
 It is very important that you carefully inspect your piece in good lighting when it arrives.
 I require clear and sharp photos taken in good light -- and an explanation of the defect to approve a claim with my partner print lab.
 IF approved by the print lab as a legitimate defect in their workmanship, a replacement will go into production in the same exact order specifications (dimensions, finish, media style) as the original piece.
+Artist in particular must be diligent to protect themselves from fraudulent buyers and scams.

 WHAT'S NOT COVERED

 · Photo Prints are not returnable if you have mounted them, placed behind a mat, cropped, trimmed, or placed them in a frame.
-Once a photo print is mounted & framed you cannot claim for defects or workmanship.
+Once a photo print is mounted & framed, you cannot claim for defects or workmanship.

 · Poor Lighting & Illumination where your new artworks are installed are NOT a defect or quality issue.
 The most beautiful art pieces, displayed in less than ideal lighting, might not look their best.
 As luminous as my gallery quality prints are, they'll always benefit from proper lighting to reveal their full potential.
 I cannot guarantee the quality of your indoor lighting, therefore, it's important not to make judgement of the details and overall quality of the piece until you are able to view it in proper lighting, or outdoors in natural bright light.

 · You must return the artwork (ship back to me) within 7-days of its arrival at your destination.
+You don't get to "wardrobe" or "free rent".

 · Returned artwork must be repackaged in the same exact shipping container and manner as it arrived.
 The containers are specially designed for safe transport.
 The artwork MUST arrive at my destination in brand new condition, so I can continue to exhibit it for sale at art shows.